strimzi/proposals/052-cruise-control-api-users.md

 That being said, supporting developers to create Cruise Control API users with non-`ADMIN` roles like `USER` and `VIEWER` roles would mitigate this risk completely.
 This is because the `USER` and `VIEWER` roles are read-only roles and would not conflict with Strimzi cluster operations.

-We could support the creation of API users with `ADMIN` roles with a caveat so that developers could experiment with Cruise Control write operations or we could simply disable it completely.
+This proposal advocates for supporting the creation of API users with `ADMIN` roles with a caveat in the documentation so that advanced developers can experiment with Cruise Control write operations at their own risk.

+It is important that we clearly document the risks of using the ADMIN role to prevent developer misuse.

 ### How API user management is handled elsewhere